dempfi/ava-playback/README.md

 NODE_ENV=test AVA_PLAYBACK=record ava "new-test-file.js"
 ```

 But you need to turn `ava-playback` off when you finish writing a new test.
-Just run ava without `AVA_PLAYBACK=record` env variable.
+Just run ava without `AVA_PLAYBACK=record` env variable and `ava-playback` will reply to all outgoing requests.

 ```sh
 NODE_ENV=test ava